TimothieMT/sweetStack/README.md

   sweetstack
 ```

-find the path to the node_modules folder and paste it.
-Then select the template you want to use.
+if you PATH not supported, find the path to the node_modules folder and paste it.

 Example:
 ```bash